-A single transfusion of old blood induces features of aging in young mice within a few days, 72 and the simple dilution of the blood of old mice with saline buffer containing 5% albumin inrejuvenation in multiple tissues.71 indicating the existence of circulating factors that favor the aging process.
-Among the pro-aging blood-borne factors, the chemokine CCL11/eotaxin and the inflammation related protein β2-microglobulin reduce neurogenesis, 254,255 IL-6 and TGF-β impair hematopoiesis, and the complement factor C1q compromises muscle repair.
+A single transfusion of old blood induces features of aging in young mice within a few days, and the simple dilution of the blood of old mice with saline buffer containing 5% albumin induces rejuvenation in multiple tissues.71 indicating the existence of circulating factors that favor the aging process.
+Among the pro-aging blood-borne factors, the chemokine globulin reduce neurogenesis, $^{254,255}$ IL-6 and TGF- $\beta$ impair hematopoiesis, and the complement factor C1q compromises muscle repair.
 Theoretically, the neutralization of these factors might have potent anti-aging effects.
 Indeed, several among the aforementioned factors are secreted in the context of SASP and may be co-responsible for the phenomenon of "contagious" aging, which also involves extracellular vesicles.
 Thus, socalled "senomorphics" might be used to repress SASP and slow down aging.